L0wperformer/L0wperformer/README.md

 Hello :)
-I'm interested in coding for fun and software-engineering though I am at the start and still learning a lot :).
+I'm interested in coding for fun and software-engineering though I am at the start and still learning a lot :). https://www.linkedin.com/in/pascal-rosenfeld-168251250/
-Currently I'm studying and working on my bachelor thesis.

-https://www.linkedin.com/in/pascal-rosenfeld-168251250/